-- A minimum of 2-days of in-person training is provided by an Endorsed OPC trainer.
+- A minimum of 24 hours of in-person training is provided by an Endorsed OPC trainer.
 All endorsed OPC trainers are listed on this website.

-- Certification as an advanced OPC practitioner through submission of five or more audio/video files of the use of OPC for rating against the OPC Fidelity Measure (OPC-FM) to the OPC Network (email to firstname.lastname@example.org) along with a self-rating of each session using the OPC-FM.
+- Certification as an advanced OPC practitioner through submission of five or more audio/video files of the use of OPC for rating against the OPC Fidelity Measure (OPC-FM) by a member of the OPC Network (see Trainer contact details listed below), along with a self-rating of each session using the OPC-FM.
 At least five sessions rated at 80% or higher fidelity are considered adequate for intervention therapists within a study of OPC.
 Further details on fidelity requirements are outlined in the OPC Manual.
 Network members will usual charge for their time in undertaking fidelity assessment thus this will need to be budgeted for by requesters.

 - Certification must occur prior to commencement of the intervention period of any study.